 Here is your now-annual reminder of what I mean by these various positions.
 (I've replaced the Borges-specific "U-back" terminology with the standard "H-back," FWIW.)

 - FULLBACK: a man with a steel plated head who runs into linebackers, gets two carries in his career, and has six catches.
 See: Kevin Dudley.

-- U-BACK: A "move" tight end who motions all about, rarely lines up on the actual line of scrimmage, often goes from fullback to a flared spot or vice versa, and operates as more of a receiver than the fullback.
+- H-BACK: A "move" tight end who motions all about, rarely lines up on the actual line of scrimmage, often goes from fullback to a flared spot or vice versa, and operates as more of a receiver than the fullback.
 Must be a credible threat to LBs; ends career with 40 catches.
 See: Aaron Shea.

-- TIGHT END: Larger that the U-back, the tight end is a tight end who is actually tight to the end of the line.
+- TIGHT END: Larger than the H-back, the tight end is a tight end who is actually tight to the end of the line.
 He comes out, lines up next to a tackle, helps him win blocks, and clobberates linebackers at the second level.
 He goes out into patterns as well, and may end his career with 40 catches himself.
-See: Tyler Ecker.
+See: Tyler Ecker, Kevin Koger.

 And of course many of these people bleed into other categories.
 Think of these position designations as Gaussian distributions in close proximity to each other.

 "Jake is as good a prospect as we've coached at the college level," Harbaugh said.
 "We've produced a lot of great players in college at the spot and it's vital to our success."